 Even though Rome was the core of the Roman Empire, it lost its former importance.
 Everyone around Constantine thought he wanted to settle in Nicomedia (Izmit) when he brought forward the idea to move to the Eastern provinces.
 However, Constantine realized the geographical importance of Byzantium during the Battle of Chyrsopolis against Licinius and he chose Istanbul.

 Istanbul is a peninsula and it provided natural protection against the barbaric attacks, the biggest problem of Rome.
 Istanbul could not be surrounded by any navy before it passed by the Dardanelles from the south and the Bosphorus in Istanbul from the north.
 And, once the walls were built on the Western side, the only part of the city that was open to attack by land, the city became literally impenetrable.

-Thus, Constantine initiated a vast construction phase in Byzantium.
+Thus, Emperor Constantine initiated a vast construction phase in Byzantium.
 Thousands of architects, engineers, and artists were brought to Istanbul.
 Amazing buildings were constructed throughout the city and Hagia Eirene, one of the most important churches of the city, was built during this era.